jreiber9/meet/README.md

   Given- user is view list of events from chosen cities/city When- user selects option to "display as chart" Then- the app will change the view from a list to a chart

+## Serverless Infrastrucuture

+  -The backend (Server Logic) of this app will be written with Node/Express as Lambda functions (FaaS); it will be hosted on AWS (requests come from frontend to Lambda function to data)